Red Lake Indian Reservation: 19th century

 In the 1850s two Roman Catholic priests established a mission with the Red Lake band.
 Later, Catholic nuns from the Benedictine monastery (convent) in St. Joseph founded St. Mary's Mission at Red Lake.
 They organized a boarding school at the mission to serve Ojibwe girls, teaching them Christianity and English.
 Over time, most residents on the reservation adopted Roman Catholicism, although many also retained Ojibwe rituals and traditions, including funeral and mourning practices.

+In 1862 a commission composed of U.S. Senator Wilkinson, Indian Commissioner Dole, and Indian Superintendent Thompson had been selected to make a treaty with the Red Lake Nation, prior to the Sioux uprising.
+Lincoln sent his private secretary Nicolay to represent him to the Chippewa/Ojibwa peoples.
+A newspaper reported that the Sioux had learned that a commission had been sent to treat with the Red Lake leaders.
+The Sioux thought that the commission was going to give their annuities to the Red Lakers and sent a war party to intervene.
+Both the Red Lake and Pembina bands waited at the agreed treaty location on the Red River.
+When the Commission failed to show the two bands raided a Red River oxcart train bound for the Fort Garry Selkirk settlement of the Hudson's Bay Company.
+Afterwards the Red Lakers objected to the Pembina band taking the cattle and saw to it that the cattle were returned.

+Close to this time, the Sioux made a raid on Fort Abercrombie driving off the Fort's livestock and horses.
+Included in this were 200 annuity cattle intended for the Red Lake Chippewa.
+The cattle had been diverted to Abercrombie for safe keeping from a Sioux attack.

-Allied with the Pembina Band of Chippewa Indians, in 1863 the Red Lake Band negotiated the Treaty of Old Crossing in Minnesota with the United States.
+However, when the Red Lakers were informed that the Sioux actions were the cause of the delay of the Treaty Commission meeting them and their cattle having been taken, they offered to defend the frontier from the Santee Sioux.
+In 1863 the Pembina Band of Chippewa Indians and the Red Lake Band negotiated the Treaty of Old Crossing in Minnesota with the United States.
 They agreed to cede their lands in the Red River and Pembina area.
 They made additional agreements for land cessions in the following decades, under pressure of increased numbers of European-American settlers in the area.
+The Reverend Bishop Henry Whipple was furious at what the treaty called for.

-The United States and Canada surveyed the international border between them to correct previous errors.
-By the corrected boundaries, the Northwest Angle was included within the United States, together with its historic residents, the Lac du Bois Band of Ojibwa.
-As they lacked federal recognition from the US Bureau of Indian Affairs, the US consolidated the small Lac du Bois Band administratively with the Red Lake Band.
+The United States and the British surveyed the international border to adjust previous errors.
+The corrected boundary included the Northwest Angle within the United States as well as its native inhabitants, the Bois Forte Band of Chippewa.
+As the Bois Forte lacked federal recognition from the U.S. Bureau of Indian Affairs, the Bureau consolidated the small Bois Forte Band with the Red Lake Nation administratively.